Reman-Hogbisz/PatriotHacks-2023/README.md

 ## Where to find the project

-The projected can be found at [glacier.hogbisz.com](https://glacier.hogbisz.com)
+The project can be found at [glacier.hogbisz.com](https://glacier.hogbisz.com)

 ## What is GlacierLMS?